We have a page of key information to help refugees from Ukraine access health and care services in the UK.

 Loneliness can affect people of all ages.
 As we get older, we can be presented with many challenges in our lives that can lead to loneliness.
 A loss of a partner, family, or friends, retirement, illness or moving into different accommodation.

-Mental Health Foundation has created the following tips to help reduce loneliness in later life.
+Mental Health Foundation has created these tips to help reduce loneliness in later life.

 Sometimes, it can feel difficult to know when to check in with a young person about how they are feeling.
 You might feel like you need to get the timing ‘perfect’ but any time can be a good time.
 Young Minds suggests some times that might be good to start a conversation.
 Remember, before checking in with a young person, check in with yourself – are you ready to have this conversation?